SvenSerneels/direpack/README.md

 - Robust M-estimators for dimension reduction (`sprm`) each of which are presented as `scikit-learn` compatible objects in the corresponding folders.

 We hope that this package leads to scientific success.
-If it does so, we kindly ask to cite the `direpack` vignette \[0\], as well as the original publication of the corresponding method.
+If it does so, we kindly ask to cite the [official `direpack` publication](https://www.sciencedirect.com/science/article/pii/S235271102200200X) \[0\], as well as the original publication of the corresponding method.

 The package also contains a set of tools for pre- and postprocessing:
 - The `preprocessing` folder provides classical and robust centring and scaling, as well as spatial sign transforms \[4\]